ridi/content-parser/README.md

 If true, validation package specifications in IDPF listed below.
 - Zip header should not corrupt.
-- mimetype file must be first file in archive.
+- `mimetype` file must be first file in archive.
-- mimetype file should not compressed.
+- `mimetype` file should not compressed.
-- mimetype file should only contain string 'application/epub+zip'.
+- `mimetype` file should only contain string `application/epub+zip`.
 - Should not use extra field feature of ZIP format for mimetype file.

 **Default:** `false`